 No child should ever suffer abuse, but when a credible allegation of abuse is made, the only acceptable response is swift, focused on justice, and sensitive to the accuser.
 Glenmary is committed to that response should one of our missioners be accused of abuse.

-There are no present cases of abuse under investigation against any Glenmarian, but you should know that our history is not spotless.
+As of September 7, 2018, there are no present cases of abuse under investigation against any Glenmarian, but you should know that our history is not spotless.
 In our 80 years we have failed at times in keeping abusers out of our ranks, and for that we are forever sorry.
 We are committed to never repeating the sins of the past.

 To make this commitment concrete, Glenmary has the following procedures in place to protect children.

 Should Glenmary receive an allegation of abuse against a missioner, the president of Glenmary would immediately notify relevant civil authorities, and fully cooperate with their investigation.
 The accused missioner would be instructed to return to Glenmary’s Cincinnati headquarters immediately and would be removed from ministry while the allegation’s credibility was investigated.